 Syntax/semantics Reading Group:

-A reading group on syntax/semantics meets to discuss papers or books in the fields of syntactic and semantic theory.
-For more information, contact Claire Halpert at email@example.com.
+A reading group on syntax/semantics meets during the academic year on Fridays from 1:30 to 3:00pm in Elliott S225.
+The group meets to discuss papers or books in the fields of syntactic and semantic theory.
+For more information, contact firstname.lastname@example.org.